Voluntary Disclosure: Unfiled Returns

 • Late filed Form PW-1--$50.

-(Note: This policy applies to income, franchise, sales/use, withholding, motor vehicle fuel, alternate fuel, alcohol, beer, wine, cigarette, and tobacco taxes, except where noted otherwise.)
+(Note: This policy applies to income, franchise, sales/use, withholding, motor vehicle fuel, alternate fuel, alcohol, beer, wine, cigarette, tobacco and vapor taxes, except where noted otherwise.)

 1. Conditions for Voluntary Disclosure